ministryofjustice/security-guidance/docs/email-blocklist-process.md

 -   Time and date, including timezone information.
 -   Error messages, such as undeliverable mail notifications.

 You might also be asked to provide other information to help determine the specific reason why the email has not been delivered.
-In response, the MoJ reviews internal and external blocklists, and determines if the email was indeed blocked by an object on the blocklist.
+In response, the reviews internal and external blocklists, and determines if the email was indeed blocked by an object on the blocklist.

-If you believe that you cannot access justice services due to a blocklist, then you can request that a review of blocklist by the MoJ.
+If you believe that you cannot access justice services due to a blocklist, then you can request that a review of blocklist by the .

 Requests for review are assessed on an individual basis, working with the information disclosure team, to determine resolution steps.

 ## Impact assessment

-Any blocklist object **should** be defined so as to not result in widespread email failures.
+Any blocklist object be defined so as to not result in widespread email failures.
 For example, it would not be helpful to block the whole of `@gmail.com`.
-Each blocklist object **should** be examined, taking into account the characteristics of the specific blocklist, and relevant intelligence sources.
+Each blocklist object be examined, taking into account the characteristics of the specific blocklist, and relevant intelligence sources.

-Senders that have an established history of clean or legitimate emails, but have recently been sending emails of concern, **should not** be added automatically or instantly to the blocklist.
-Instead, the sender **should** be 'quarantined' by the affected email system.
+Senders that have an established history of clean or legitimate emails, but have recently been sending emails of concern, be added automatically or instantly to the blocklist.
+Instead, the sender be 'quarantined' by the affected email system.

 ## Avoiding the use of blocklists

 Requests are sometimes made to block individual senders based on repeat, vexatious, or otherwise undesirable content.
 Take care when determining whether the sender truly has malicious intent, or whether they are a simply a member of the public with a genuine grievance but lacking the skills to air their concerns more constructively.
 Consider the risk of 'denying access to the criminal justice system' to an individual.
-If in doubt, refer to the [Data Protection Team](mailto:DataProtection@justice.gov.uk).
+If in doubt, refer to the .

 ### Documentation for internal blocklists

-Use the MoJ incident management and change management process to add emails to internal blocklists.
+Use the incident management and change management process to add emails to internal blocklists.
 This includes documenting expected impact, and other relevant information.

-As part of the documentation steps, the assessment and justifications for blocking specific objects **should** be included.
+As part of the documentation steps, the assessment and justifications for blocking specific objects be included.
 Ensure the information is brief but contains sufficient relevant information.
-The relevant information **should** include:
+The relevant information include:

 -   The specific items to be added to the internal blocklist.